Written byAmanda Wong

 Solution 2.
 Backup and Restore with Time Machine

-Time Machine is Mac's own backup utility.
-It backups everything on your Mac by creating images or snapshots.
+Time Machine solution will work for you just if it is up to date and has been enabled before your data loss happened.
+As it is Mac's own backup utility it will back up everything on your Mac by creating images or snapshots.
 With Time Machine turned on, you can restore a specific file or the whole system from it.

 Steps to restore data from MacBook SSD with Time Machine: